dgittins/Metagenomics/binning.md

 \
 3. Option 1 - run MaxBin 2.0 **without a contig abundance file** (MaxBin will use Bowtie2 to map the sequencing reads against contigs and generate abundance information)

-Create a 'reads.list' file containing a list of all the QC fastq read files with their absolute path
+Create a 'reads.list' file containing a list of all the QC fastq read files with their absolute paths:

 ```bash
 ls -d "$PWD"/*.qc.fastq >> reads.list
 ```

+Run MaxBin command:
 ```bash
 for f in *_final.contigs.fa;
 do new=$(basename $f _final.contigs.fa);